 Lower Back Strain Injuries Causes, Symptoms & Treatment

-A low back strain occurs when soft tissue connected to the vertebrae of the spine are stretched beyond their capacity.
+A low back strain occurs when soft tissue connected to the vertebrae of the spine is stretched beyond its capacity.
 Back strains are common, especially among athletes.

 Overview